carlogy/Calculator-App/README.md

 # Calculator-App

-## This calculator app offers a dark theme and various functionality.
+## This calculator app offers a dark theme and various functionalities.
 Click on the menu icon at the top right to explore!

 ### Functionality
 * Calculator